Elliesaur/RegiVM/README.md

 - Registers are byte arrays of any length (currently converted from a string to Utf8 bytes), meaning funky things can be done.

 ## How it workies?
-- VM Data is all converted on compile to a byte array.
+1. Load .NET executable using AsmResolver.
+1. Compile .NET method definition to RegiVM language and output as byte array.
+1. Copy runtime implementation and patch method as stub that calls runtime with byte array.
-- VM Data is loaded into a "heap" (it isn't an actual heap).
+1. At runtime of program, VM byte array is loaded into a heap-like object.
-- Step through each OpCode, send to handler for that OpCode.
+1. VM runtime steps through each RegiVM OpCode and finds dispatch handler for it.
-- Any reference to a register is loaded from the heap.
+1. Any reference to a register is loaded from the heap as necessary.
+1. Objects are stored in a separate heap with a key stored in the heap to reference it.

 ## Example Output
 ### Original C# Code: